-From picturesque red rock arches to snowcapped mountains, American national parks abound with untouched flora and otherworldly landscapes just waiting to be explored.
-They’re just one reason you may want to consider staying stateside for your next big trip.
+From picturesque red rock arches to snowcapped mountains, the best national parks in the U.S. abound with untouched flora and otherworldly landscapes just waiting to be explored.
+They're just one reason you may want to consider staying stateside for your next big trip.
 Leave your passport at home and plan your next vacation around these six stunning national parks.

 Arches National Park

 One red rock arch is beautiful, but more than 2000 of them clustered in one national park?
 These natural sandstone arches are certainly a sight to see—and to travel for.
 Head to Arches National Park in Utah, 230 miles southeast of Salt Lake City, where you can take in the view while hiking, rafting on white water rapids, or even riding an ATV.
 Hikes range from beginner (only 10 minutes) to advanced (an intense, guide-led two-hour hike of Fiery Furnace).

 Where to stay: Catch some z's in Moab at Red Cliffs Lodge on 220 acres of property surrounded by the Colorado River and its accompanying cliffs.
 (By the way, you can even rent your own private cabin.)